 Thus, the key elements of all the variations on FOB destination are the physical location during transit at which title changes and who pays for the freight.

 Any type of FOB terms may be superseded if a customer elects to override those terms with customer arranged pickup, where a customer arranges to have goods picked up at the seller's location, and takes responsibility for the goods at that point.
+In this situation, the billing staff must be aware of the new delivery terms, so that it does not bill freight to the customer.

 Since the buyer takes ownership of the goods at its own receiving dock, that is also where the seller should record a sale.